simpleinjector/Documentation/source/lifetimes.rst

 	**Note**: Be careful to not register any services for disposal that will outlive the scope itself (such as services registered as singleton), since a service cannot be used once it has been disposed.

-.. _PerExecutionContextScope:
+.. __PerExecutionContextScope:
-.. _ExecutionContextScope:
+.. __ExecutionContextScope:

 Per Execution Context Scope
 ===========================

+.. container:: Note

-**There will be only one instance of a given service type within a certain (explicitly defined) scope and that instance will be disposed when the scope ends (unless specified otherwise).**
+    There will be only one instance of a given service type within a certain (explicitly defined) scope and that instance will be disposed when the scope ends (unless specified otherwise).

 This scope will automatically flow with the logical flow of control of asynchronous methods.
 This lifestyle is especially suited for client applications that work with the new asynchronous programming model.
 For Web API there's a `separate lifestyle <PerWebAPIRequest>` (which actually uses this Execution Context Scope lifestyle under the covers).